vaidashi/career-development-curriculum/module_three/job_search_strategies_i.md

 **Pair & Share:** Pair up with a new partner to discuss your expertise and present your project and portfolio as though you are talking to a potential employer.
 Your partner will give you feedback on how well they understood your project and what you are an expert in.

 ### Future Contributions: Claim Your Place in the Industry
-By attending this program, you have staked a claim in the software industry.

-What are ways that you can add your unique voice to the industry in the future?
+By attending this program, you are making a place for yourself in the software industry, and now that you're finishing the program soon, you can claim that place even more fully.
+Consider: what ways will you add your unique voice to the industry in the future?
+Some things you can think about in regards to this:

+* Networking (attending events and conferences to make connections; joining a networking group)
+* Speaking (meetups, conference talks)
+* Blogging
+* Social media
+* Contributing to open source
+* Starting your own company
+* Mentoring
+* Volunteering to teach others to code
+* Participating in hackathons

+**You Do:**
-Create a list of the ways in which you already feel comfortable
+* Create a list of the ways in which you already feel comfortable contributing to the industry -- what is already in your wheelhouse to complete?
+What are you currently doing?
+* Now think about something either from the above list or something that isn't listed that makes you uncomfortable.
+How can you push yourself to try that activity despite the discomfort you may feel?
+How might it be rewarding for you?

+**Pair & Share:** With a partner, discuss 1 thing you can comfortably do in the industry as well as 1 thing that you would need to push yourself to try.
+Then discuss:
+* Why might it be important to contribute to the industry outside of writing code for your job?
+* How could this help you with your job search?
-* How will you contribute to the software industry in the future?
+* How could you seek out resources to help you with the parts that make you uncomfortable?

-	* What is in your comfort zone and toolbox already?
+### Job Search Logistics: Get Practical
+Finally, let's think about what you need from the job search in terms of how quickly you need a job and what steps you will take to make that happen.

+Effective job searches take some backwards planning, starting with analyzing what is at stake in your job search.
+Think about your financial situation and any upcoming activities in your life outside of looking for a job to answer the question:

+* When do you need to have a job by?

+Work backwards from that date to consider these questions for yourself:

+* If I need a job by X date, what do I need to do each month/week/day to make that happen?
+* Who will I rely for support?
+Who will I use for resources?

 ### Your Turn
-Fill out the survey for Module 4 PD Peer Groups.
+Decide for yourself answers to the above questions, and fill out the survey for Module 4 PD Peer Groups.

+### Closing
+Create a plan to get your resume and Turing portfolio finished by next week's portfolio review.

-Answer these questions that were posed at the beginning of the session with a summary of what we worked on....:
+As you finish up Module 3, continue to come back to these questions that we posed at the beginning of the session.
+Assess how confident you feel to answer any of these as you keep going with your job search:

 * What do you want to do?
 	* What do you want from your career in the longterm?